These are the neck exercises and neck stretches that I believe most people with neck pain should stop doing.

 So it’s impossible to isolate one area of movement in your neck without creating another complimentary motion.

 For example, imagine you’re driving down the highway and decide to look toward the lane toward your right.
-For the his rotation of your head to happen, upper neck segments rotate a lot, lower neck segments rotate a little, and the whole neck tends to curve toward the side of rotation with a little bit of translation.
+For this rotation of your head to happen, upper neck segments rotate a lot while lower neck segments rotate a little.
+The whole neck tends to curve toward the side of rotation with a little bit of translation.

-As you near the end of the turn of your head, your eyes should stay level, and in order to do this, your third neck bone will often lilt up on the opposite side (left) while the skull drops in on the turning side (right.)
+As you near the end of the turn of your head, your eyes should stay level.
+In order to do this, your third neck bone will often lilt up on the opposite side (left) while the skull drops in on the turning side (right).

-This coupled motion exists to be able to give the head as much motion as possible, which is absolutely necessary for a human infant to be born and for mom and baby to survive childbirth.
+This coupled motion exists to give the head as much motion as possible.
+This is absolutely necessary for a human infant to be born and for mom and baby to survive childbirth.

-This freedom of movement also allows our major external senses (sight, hearing, taste, and smell) to perceive the environment in a fast, and efficient way, as well as allow us amazing hand-eye coordination that allows us for the tool-making ability that we have as humans.
+This freedom of movement also allows our major external senses (sight, hearing, taste, and smell) to perceive the environment quickly and efficiently.
+It also helps us achieve amazing hand-eye coordination, which allows for the tool-making ability that we have as humans.

-But just because we have this kind of motion doesn’t mean we should explore this motion to its end ranges on a regular basis, especially if we have had a neck injury in the past.
+But just because we have this kind of motion doesn’t mean we should explore it to its end ranges on a regular basis.
+This is especially important if we have had a neck injury in the past.

 And the reason is that that most motion in the spine is limited by ligaments.
 And ligaments have often been injured in the neck in those with chronic neck and head symptoms.

-Big neck circles and deep side to side motion can stretch and stimulate ligaments that are either in recovery, or have been weakened by prior injury.
+Big neck circles and deep side-to-side motion stretch and stimulate ligaments that are either in recovery or are weak due to prior injury.

 And many ligaments are loaded with pain receptors, especially the joint capsules of the zygapophyseal joints.

-In addition to capsular ligaments (among other ligaments), the outer third of the intervertebral disc is full of pain receptors, and is often stressed in neck positions that are pushed to end range of motion.
+In addition to capsular ligaments (among other ligaments), the outer third of the intervertebral disc is full of pain receptors.
+This area is often stressed in neck positions pushed to their end range of motion.

-As a chiropractor, I know several different orthopedic tests where the patient’s head/neck are placed into some of these big neck circle positions in order to stimulate a pain response!
+As a chiropractor, I know several different orthopedic tests where the patient’s head/neck are placed into these big neck circle positions to stimulate a pain response!

-It’s time to stop stretching your upper neck
+It’s time to stop any upper neck stretch

-If the neck hurts you should stretch it.
-That is the common wisdom of most neck practitioners and the instinct of a lot of people with chronic neck problems.
+If the neck hurts, you should stretch it.
+That is the common wisdom of most neck practitioners and the instinct of many people with chronic neck problems.

-If neck pain largely coming from pain receptors of the large neck muscles (trapezius), it may be possible to stretch those muscles into some relief.
+If neck pain is largely coming from pain receptors in the large neck muscles (trapezius), it may be possible to stretch those muscles into some relief.

-However, it is very difficult to actually stretch and small muscles of the neck (just below the head for example), or the smaller muscles of the neck/shoulder without moving the sensitive joints of the upper neck into an extreme range of motion.
-In these extremes we run into the problem just outlined in the above section.
+However, it is very difficult to actually stretch the small muscles of the neck (just below the head, for example) or the smaller muscles of the neck/shoulder.
+This is because moving them often involves shifting the sensitive joints of the upper neck into an extreme range of motion.
+In these extremes, we run into the problem outlined in the above section.

-There are safe ways to calm neck the neck muscles, that include a few, limited stretches of the neck, and a greater concentration on mobilizing the shoulders and upper back.
+There are safe ways to calm neck muscles.
+These include a few, limited stretches of the neck, and a greater concentration on mobilizing the shoulders and upper back.
 Please see below.

-It’s time to stop doing “chin tucks” (cervical retraction)
+It’s time to stop doing “chin tucks” neck exercises (cervical retraction)

-In response to neck pain, tech-neck, for forward head posture, there is plenty of advice by practitioners to do “chin-tucks.”
-Chin-tucks are accomplished by pulling the head back and temporarily making a double chin, and then releasing.
+In response to neck pain or tech-neck and forward head posture, many practitioners advise doing “chin-tucks.”
+Chin-tucks are a neck exercise and simultaneous neck stretch.
+You pull the head back, temporarily making a double chin, and then release.

-• and help the neck have proper ear-over-shoulder alignment.
+- and helps the neck have proper ear-over-shoulder alignment.

-(These can be confused with “chin-drops,” also called “chin-tucks,” which is a slight forward flexion of the head in order to initiate a neck reflex that will tend to create neck stability when lifting.)
+(These can be confused with “chin-drops,” also called “chin-tucks,” which is a slight forward flexion of the head.
+This initiates a neck reflex that will tend to create neck stability when lifting.)

-Whatever you call them, many (perhaps most) people with neck and head symptoms often have a straight neck, with a flattened neck curve and shortened muscles of the front of the neck.
+Whatever you call them, many people with neck and head symptoms often have a straight neck.
+This straight neck has a flattened neck curve and shortened muscles at the front of the neck.

 But what about stretching the muscles at the base of the skull?
 What about proper ear-over-shoulder alignment?

 Neck extensions aren’t necessary for these either.
-The small muscles at the base of the skull are better released than stretched, and proper ear-over-shoulder alignment really begins with pelvic position and thoracic mobility than it does with neck.
+The small muscles at the base of the skull are better released than stretched.
+Proper ear-over-shoulder alignment really begins with pelvic position and thoracic mobility rather than with the neck.

 Does this mean that there isn’t any reason to do this exercise ever?
-There may be some situations where “chin tucks” are helpful, but for most of the necks I work with, there are better options.
+There may be some situations where “chin tucks” are helpful.
+However, for most of the necks I work with, there are better options.

 What to do instead of chin-tucks, neck circles, and upper neck stretches